arcuri82/testing_security_development_enterprise_systems/doc/intro/exercises/quiz-game/quiz-game-part-01.md

 Create a new Maven project for a Quiz Game.
 Lesson after lesson, we will add new features to it.
-We start from modelling its data.
+We start from setting up Maven and modelling the application's data.

 The Maven project should have the following dependencies: